oldlonecoder/tlux/README.md

 textattr
-: Define and manage everything about text attributes and color-pairs
-    *I in the way to support ansi256 (console/terminal) and html encoding.
+: Define and manage everything about text attributes and color-pairs I am in the way to support ansi256 (console/terminal) and html encoding.

 stracc
-: "Composition class", holds instance of a std::string as (input) accumulator
+: "Composition class", holds instance of a std::string as (input convertion goodies) accumulator

 object
 : OOP... classic object->parent->children relational design. (std::smart pointers are NOT very welcome here)